ossf/tac/process/project-lifecycle.md

 * Receives support with vulnerability disclosure from the OpenSSF (Vulnerability Disclosure WG)
 * May post project updates and tutorials to the OpenSSF blog
 * May request OpenSSF budget for project improvements such as security audits or time-bound contracting needs
-* May request OpenSSF for sustained maintainer stipends (details determined by OpenSSF and project leads)
+* May request OpenSSF budget for sustained maintainer stipends (details determined by OpenSSF and project leads)
 * With additional TAC or WG approval, may fundraise for dedicated project funds, coordinated by the OpenSSF
 * Projects may use the OpenSSF logo to promote their project (in accordance with the trademark guidelines).
 Projects may be referred to as an "OpenSSF Project" or "OpenSSF $ProjectName."